Anyone who receives a product from you is a customer or client. The customer needs something from you, and ideally, they receive it.

 These are straightforward and highly useful questions.
 If you don’t get much response from those questions, you can use other variations like

-1. What are some things (actions, attitudes, or behaviors) you would like MORE from me?
+- What are some things (actions, attitudes, or behaviors) you would like MORE of from me?

-2. What are some things (actions, attitudes, or behaviors) you would like LESS from me?
+- What are some things (actions, attitudes, or behaviors) you would like LESS of from me?

 Think about asking your boss or co-workers who receive your work product either of those questions.
-Even if they have no feedback, you advertise to them that you want feedback.
+Even if they have no feedback, you advertise that you want it.

 That is what high performers do - seek feedback to enhance their performance!